Delhi CM will continue to demand Covid vaccines despite attack by BJP: Sisodia | Politics

 BJP leaders ''criticise and abuse'' Arvind Kejriwal whenever he works for the people, Delhi Deputy Chief Minister Manish Sisodia alleged on Monday, while asserting that the chief minister will continue to demand COVID-19 vaccines, despite the attack on him by the ruling party at the Centre.

-Haryana Chief Minister Manohar Lal Khattar and Bharatiya Janata Party (BJP) chief JP Nadda have ''criticsed and abused'' Kejriwal as he has started demanding more vaccines for Delhi, he said.
+Haryana Chief Minister Manohar Lal Khattar and Bharatiya Janata Party (BJP) chief JP Nadda have ''criticised and abused'' Kejriwal as he has started demanding more vaccines for Delhi, he said.

 He also claimed that the BJP stopped Delhi's medical oxygen supply and that it was Kejriwal who fought for its resumption to save lives.